The Biggest Misconception About Singapore Bloggers

 She isn't afraid to tackle controversial issues or challenge ideas and culture norms and thus inevitably ends up offending someone in some way.
 I think that's how she got her initial traction.
 Nothing is sugar coated in her writing.

-These days, Wendy is more active on her social media channels like instagram and twitter, but she is still the blogger with the most influence in Singapore.
-She's making the transition to mommy blogger too with the birth of her son Dashiel, effectively conquering another popular market in Singapore - parenting.
+These days, Wendy is more active on her social media channels like instagram and twitter, but she is still the blogger with the most influence in Singapore due to her influence on these channels.
+She's making the transition to mummy blogger too with the birth of her son Dashiel, conquering another market in Singapore - parenting.
+She maintains an unrivalled influence on the young female population in Singapore.

 Name: Lee Kin Mun